modonohoe/aurora-chasers-ireland/README.md

 3. Once you've selected your branch and root directory, click "Save" to deploy your website.
 GitHub will generate a URL (usually in the format username.github.io/repository-name).
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

-The live link can be found here - Live Website.
+The live link can be found here - [Aurora Chasers Ireland](https://modonohoe.github.io/aurora-chasers-ireland/).

 ********************